BenBruda/product-list/README.md

 ### Technologies and patterns

--React
+- React
--Redux with a domain driven folder structure
+- Redux with a domain driven folder structure
--Jest and Enzyme
+- Jest and Enzyme
--Flow
+- Flow